Adolis García Player Props: Rangers vs. Dodgers

-On Friday, Adolis Garcia (.243 batting average in his past 10 games, with three doubles, two home runs, five walks and nine RBI) and the Texas Rangers play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
-First pitch is at 8:05 PM ET.
+On Saturday, Adolis Garcia (on the back of going 1-for-2 with a double) and the Texas Rangers play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 4:05 PM ET.

+In his most recent appearance, he went 1-for-2 with a double against the Dodgers.

 Adolis García Game Info & Props vs. the Dodgers